jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   b.
 Y
   c.
 Wayland Project
   d.
 Jennings Project
-9) What is the name of Ubuntu’s, now depricated, GUI compositor replacement for X?
+9) What is the name of Ubuntu’s, now deprecated, GUI compositor replacement for X?
 (Just the name)

 10) What are the 3 types of Linux window managers?